docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/index.rst

 time to use the API; it is not automatically loaded when Adobe Bridge launches.
 The XMPScript API is separate from the Adobe Bridge DOM.
-You can use it independently, to get and set metadata in supported formats; or you can use it with the Adobe Bridge API to modify the metadata that you access from files using the Adobe Bridge DOM’s Thumbnail object.
+You can use it independently, to get and set metadata in supported formats; or you can use it with the Adobe Bridge API to modify the metadata that you access from files using the Adobe Bridge DOM's Thumbnail object.

 .. note:: Adobe Bridge provides a means of embedding metadata values in a script (to describe the script file itself) using XML delimited by special tags within a comment block.
 This is not related to metadata access